 CO2 is essential for plants’ photosynthesis; CO2 presented in aquarium water may sometimes be insufficient for plants to undergo the process.
 For this instance, a complete CO2 system may be necessary for plants’ survival and growth.

 Water Test Kits

-Measuring the water parameter is vital to understand any unwanted alteration in tank chemistry.
-I suggest buying a quality test kit so that you get reliable results.
+Measuring the water parameter is vital to understanding any unwanted alteration in tank chemistry.
+Therefore, I suggest buying a quality test kit so that you get reliable results.

-Measuring the ammonia, nitrite, pH, nitrates levels regularly is essential to know the condition and making the necessary adjustments.
+Measuring the ammonia, nitrite, pH, and nitrate levels regularly is essential to know the condition and make the necessary adjustments.